luctowers/wikimash/readme.md

 The only scenario in which the algorithm fails is when there is no possible path from the start to end.
 This is determined to be the case when one of the two search trees runs out of articles to explore.
-This is quite a rare occurence.
+This is quite a rare occurrence.
 I have never observed it happening in the forward search tree.
-And the only time it has happened in the backward search tree is when the end article is extremely obcure an disconnected.
+And the only time it has happened in the backward search tree is when the end article is extremely obscure an disconnected.

 #### When Does the Algorithm Take a Long Time?

-The most common sittuation where the algorithm stalls is when it gets trapped in a group of articles that have a large number of connections to similar articles without with few connections to broader topics.
-This much like the fail scenario is relatively rare.
+The most common situation where the algorithm stalls is when it gets trapped in a group of articles that have a large number of connections to similar articles without with few connections to broader topics.
+This, much like the fail scenario is relatively rare.
 The only articles I've seen exhibit this are some 'List of [Insert Topic]' articles that have an absurd number of links but no broader topics linked.